substrate-developer-hub/substrate-how-to-guides/docs/intro.md

 - ⏹️ **Avoid repetition.** If there's something that needs to be included in one guide and can be abstracted to a completely separate guide, abstract it and link to it instead of repeating that content.
 This ties into the modularity aspect too.

 ### Template
+Each guide needs to follow the following structure, taking into account the requirements from above.

 :::note **Note: ** copy the markdown template file from [here](https://github.com/substrate-developer-hub/substrate-how-to-guides/blob/main/docs/contribute/how-to-template.md) to get started.

 ---